JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

 ---

 ## 1. Project Overview
-**Pancreatic Ductal Adenocarcinoma (PDAC)** is one of the most aggressive malignancies worldwide, characterized by late-stage diagnosis and high therapeutic resistance.
-A defining hallmark of its progression is **Perineural Invasion (PNI)** a process where cancer cells infiltrate the neural network, driving debilitating pain and clinical recurrence.
+**Pancreatic ductal adenocarcinoma (PDAC)** is one of the most aggressive malignancies worldwide, characterized by late-stage diagnosis and high therapeutic resistance.
+A defining hallmark of its progression is **perineural invasion (PNI)** a process where cancer cells infiltrate the neural network, driving debilitating pain and clinical recurrence.

-Rather than simple physical infiltration, PNI represents a complex molecular reprogramming of the tumor microenvironment (TME) ([Chen et al., 2023](https://doi.org/10.3390/cancers15051360); [Sarantis et al., 2020](https://doi.org/10.4251/wjgo.v12.i2.173); [Sun et al., 2024](https://doi.org/10.3389/fonc.2024.1421067)).
+Rather than simple physical infiltration, PNI represents a complex molecular reprogramming of the **tumor microenvironment (TME)** ([Chen et al., 2023](https://doi.org/10.3390/cancers15051360); [Sarantis et al., 2020](https://doi.org/10.4251/wjgo.v12.i2.173); [Sun et al., 2024](https://doi.org/10.3389/fonc.2024.1421067)).
 This study utilizes the **GSE102238 dataset** ([Yang et al., 2020](https://doi.org/10.1158/0008-5472.CAN-19-2689)) to systematically map the bidirectional signaling loop between malignant cells and the peripheral nervous system, aiming to identify unique transcriptomic signatures that could serve as novel therapeutic targets.

 ---